 - bacon fat

 The best part about cooking bacon in the oven, (at least for me), was the time it freed up in the kitchen.
 No more standing by the stove, constantly flipping slices of bacon.
-You could use the time while the bacon is cooking in the oven to make toast, fry your eggs etc, allowing you to get everything on the table that much faster.
+You could use the time while the bacon is cooking in the oven to make toast, fry your eggs, etc, allowing you to get everything on the table that much faster.

-When batch cooking bacon for meal prep, instead of watching over the bacon, you have at least 15 minutes to prep something else while the bacon does it's own thing.
-You just have to set a timer to make sure it doesn't over cook!
+When batch-cooking bacon for meal prep, instead of watching over the bacon, you have at least 15 minutes to prep something else while the bacon does its own thing.
+You just have to set a timer to make sure it doesn't overcook!

 The other benefit to baking your bacon is that it cooks much more evenly.
-By baking the strips of baking on a baking sheet, the bacon itself is exposed to an even heat source as opposed to a frying pan which has hot spots etc. The bacon fat evenly renders out of all parts of the bacon at the same time, creating smooth, lightly crisped slices of porky goodness.
+By baking the strips of baking on a baking sheet, the bacon itself is exposed to an even heat source as opposed to a frying pan which has hot spots, etc. The bacon fat evenly renders out all parts of the bacon at the same time, creating smooth, lightly crisped slices of porky goodness.

-Finely the bacon fat that is rendered out on the bacon sheet can be strained and saved for use in roux, which is then used to thicken sauces and gravies, or used as an alternative to canola oil when pan frying meats and vegetables.
+Finely the bacon fat that is rendered out on the bacon sheet can be strained and saved for use in roux, which is then used to thicken sauces and gravies, or used as an alternative to canola oil when pan-frying meats and vegetables.

 How Long Do You Cook Bacon In The Oven For?

-This depends on a few things, but generally speaking baking bacon strips takes about 12 to 15 minutes when cooked at 375F.
+This depends on a few things, but generally speaking, baking bacon strips takes about 12 to 15 minutes when cooked at 375F.

 Variables that can impact the cooking time include: